LucasWanJZ/weather_app_react/README.md

-# python_projects
+# weather_app_project

-Just a bunch of random python projects that i built ʕ•ᴥ•ʔ
+Building a weather app with openweathermap api